Sujith-1608/Hotel-Booking/README.md

 # 🏨 Hotel Booking Web Application

-A responsive hotel booking website where users can search for hotels, view details, and make bookings.
+A responsive hotel booking website (front-end only) where users can search for hotels, view details, and make bookings.
 Built using modern frontend technologies and deployed on Vercel.

 🔗 **Live Demo**: [Click here to visit](https://hotel-booking-snowy-nine.vercel.app/)